Gramps Morgan

-Roy "Gramps" Morgan (born July 7, 1976), is a Jamaican singer, instrumentalist, producer, record executive, and entrepreneur.
+Roy "Gramps" Morgan (born July 7, 1976) is a Jamaican-American singer-songwriter, instrumentalist, producer, record executive, and entrepreneur.
 Gramps was born in Brooklyn, New York, but was raised partially in Springfield, Massachusetts.
-He is the son of well-known reggae artiste Denroy Morgan, and member of Grammy Award-winning reggae band Morgan Heritage.
+He is the son of well-known reggae artist Denroy Morgan, and a founding member of Grammy Award-winning reggae band Morgan Heritage.
 Most of his brothers and sisters are also in the music business.

 Early life

 Gramps Morgan was born in Brooklyn, New York, in a large family of 30 children.
 He was raised in Springfield, Massachusetts by his mother, Pearl Foster, and father, Denroy Morgan.
 He attended Springfield Central High School in Springfield, Massachusetts with the likes of former NBA player Travis Best.
 Gramps was a star football player and had multiple scholarship offers to colleges and universities around the country.
 His passion for music that was embedded at such a young age won the battle between a future in sports versus music.
 Nevertheless, Gramps was destined for a life in entertainment and continues to do so through his band and on his solo career path.